bigcommerce/dev-docs/docs/api-docs/getting-started/building-apps-bigcommerce/building-apps.md

 <a href='#building-apps_installation-update-sequence' aria-hidden='true' class='block-anchor'  id='building-apps_installation-update-sequence'><i aria-hidden='true' class='linkify icon'></i></a>

-## App Installation and Update Sequence
+## Installation and Update Sequence

 The purpose of the App Installation sequence is to obtain an Oauth token for the store installing the app, using the Client ID and Secret from Dev Tools.